Jeznar/GitRepo/Utility_Macros/README.md

 2. Read through all the items on a token and then display a dialog asking the GM to choose from one of the types of items on that character.
 If the GM clicks **Ok** without making a selection, display the dialog again.
 If the GM clicks **Cancel** or **Close** terminate.
 3. Read through all the items on the token of the selected type and display a dialog asking for a selection.
 If the GM clicks **Ok** without making a selection, display the dialog again.
 If the GM clicks **Cancel** or **Close** terminate.
 4. Read through all of the actors in the actors directory (sidebar) finding all that have an item with the name and type selected in previous dialogs.
 Post a dialog showing all the actors found and asking for some or all of them to be selected in a click box dialog.
 If none selected and **Selected Only** is clicked, redisplay the dialog.
 If the GM clicks **Cancel** or **Close** terminate.
 Otherwise, proceed with the selected actor(s).
+5. Determine which (if any) of the special treatments are applicable and provide a dialog to the used to choose what to retain.
+Defaults are somewhat reasonably setup.
-5. Next, delete/replace the sidebar copy (if it doesn't exist, exit with an error message).
+6. Next, delete/replace the sidebar copy (if it doesn't exist, exit with an error message).
-6. Step through each selected actor scraping/deleting/replacing/updating their item.
+7. Step through each selected actor scraping/deleting/replacing/updating their item.

 To recap, this macro replaces items retaining select fields from the original item on actors in the actors directory (sidebar) and a reference copy of the item in the items directory (sidebar).
 It is not for creating new items on actors or populating empty items, just refreshing.

 See **[Update Item on Actors](#update-item-on-actors)** for discussion of special cases.

 6/22/22 Updated to use **[selectItemOnActor(sToken, prompts, nextFunc)](../jez-lib#selectitemonactorstoken-prompts-nextfunc))** and provide description of macro with a cancel option on launch.

+6/26/22 Added a dialog that allows for selective retention of data elements and added a few more.
+Specifically, Finesse weapons now choose the better of strength/dexterity when they are refreshed and Damage on an item can be retained.

 [*Back to Utility Macros List*](#functions-in-this-repo)